airbnb/chronon/proposals/CHIP-1.md

 ### Step 4: Streaming GetRequest Caching.

-The final part is left to Chronon developers to implement because KV store implementations can vary a lot.
+Add the rest of the logic described in “Streaming Caching Details” so that the `batchEndTsMillis` in the outgoing GetRequest is modified and the KV store ends up fetching fewer tiles.

 Results: <will add>

-### Step 5: Final polishing
+### Step 5: Final Polishing
 The final step is to
 - Add memory-based cache size
 - Handle edge cases; add batchDataLandingTime stuff.